infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Tip

 : If you're running an older device and/or experiencing crashing, try selecting "Hide Airspaces" as this may improve your device performance!

+## Share Flight Plan

+The "Open/Share" button allows you to save a specific Flight Plan, share a Flight Plan or import a Flight Plan made by another user.

+**Exporting**

+Step 1

+: Create a Flight Plan

+Step 2

+: View the FPL and click the arrow icon

+Step 3

+: Select "Share"

+Step 4

+: Choose a sharing method (e.g. airdrop, email, notes, etc.)

+Step 5

+: Share with the respective user or save for future use

+**Importing**

+Step 1

+: Save a Flight Plan to the Files app

+Step 2

+: View the Flight Plan page within a flight and click the arrow icon

+Step 3

+: Select "Open Flight Plan"

+Step 4

+: Open the respective Flight Plan from the Files app